Erectile Dysfunction - Insights for Women

 Erectile dysfunction (ED) is estimated to affect up to 30 million men in the United States.
 The most common oral medications approved for the treatment of erectile dysfunction are: Sildenafil (Viagra), Vardenafil (Levitra) and Tadalafil (Cialis).
 They work by blocking the phosphodiesterase-5 (PDE-5) enzyme, which allows the smooth muscles of the penis to relax to promote increased blood flow which can help a man to achieve and sustain an erection.

 In men, these medications can be effective treatments for ED; however, they are not suitable for everyone and there are side effects.
 These and other issues can impact a man’s partner as well.
+Download an informational fact sheet to share with your doctor about the importance of including wives and partners in discussions about ED treatment.

-So before his urologist writes a prescription, there are a few questions you should ask.
+Before his urologist writes a prescription, there are a few questions you should ask.

 Will I be included in the medical consultation(s)?